Links to detailed sewing instructions

 For making briefs the fabrics having 4-way-stretch are suitable; cotton tricot, Lycra, stretch lace, etc. A 2-way-stretch or a non-stretchy fabric can prudently be used in a small area as a decoration, for instance in the front of the pants.
 The 4-way-stretch means that the fabric can be stretched in all directions.
 The 2-way-stretch means that the fabric can be stretched only in one direction, usually from selvedge to selvedge.

-You can lay the bra pattern pieces on the fabric quite freely, depending on the fabric pattern and amount of fabric available.
-The most important thing is that the right and the left side are placed symmetrically.
+You can lay the cup cover pattern pieces on the fabric freely.
+It is same with the foam lining of the cup except that the right and the left side are placed symmetrically.
 The Make Bra patterns include seam allowances, so you do not need to do anything else than to cut the pattern pieces off the sheet and they are ready to be used.
 However, it is recommend to add extra material 3-4 cm (1 1/8″) on bra back seam in case alteration will be necessary.

 For cutting the most preferred option is to use a cutter and a cutting mat meant for the patchwork.
 With the cutter, it is easy to follow the edge of the paper pattern and the cutting will be precise and neat.
 If you use scissors, draw the outline of the pattern carefully on the fabric before cutting.
 The patterns can be taped on the fabric from few points, so they stay in place better while cutting.
 Leave the patterns on top of the cut pieces.
 It will be easier to find the right pieces as you go on.